IsraelCohen54/Matlab-project/README.md

 "# Matlab-project"

-Experimenting with species growth with or without competition, known factors and more.
+Project that use various matlab methods, research species growth with competition, without, evaluating parameters and more.
-"# Biological-calculation-algorithms"
-"# Biological-calculation-algorithms"